mpcarl-ibm/crs-docs/_api/overview.md

 > IBM COS Standard Cross Region is currently in open trial.
 Please visit [IBM Cloud](https://www.softlayer.com/Store/orderService/objectStorage) to participate.

-IBM Cloud Object Storage uses separate APIs:
+IBM Cloud Object Storage provides two separate APIs for managing and using obhect storage:

 * Account and credential administration uses the SoftLayer API
 * Interacting with buckets and objects uses an implementation of the S3 API